doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 ~~~~~

 The annotated instance variable will be populated with a UUID
 (Universally Unique Identifier).
 The UUID is immutable.
+For
+this field to be reliably populated the document should be
+*referenceable*.

 .. _annref_versioncreated: